Reactions to the 2021–2022 Russo-Ukrainian crisis: Russia

 On 24 January 2022, Russia began its naval exercise in the Baltic Sea involving communications, air defense, anti-submarine defense and combat exercises.
-Anti-terror groups are also participating from the Baltic Fleet.

-Nikolay Zhuravlev, Vice Speaker of the Federation Council, warned that Europe will not be able to receive natural gas, petroleum and metals from Russia in case Russia is disconnected from the SWIFT (SWIFT).
+Anti-terror groups were also participating from the Baltic Fleet.
+In late January 2022, Nikolai Zhuravlev, vice speaker of the Federation Council, warned that Europe would not receive natural gas, petroleum and metals from Russia in the event that Russia was disconnected from the SWIFT international payment system, moreover such a move could not be feasible as it would require consent of all the countries participating in this system.

-In late January 2022, during a visit to mark the anniversary of the end of the Siege of Leningrad during the Second World War, Nikolai Patrushev, secretary of Russia's Security Council, said, "We don't want war.
+In August 2021, Russian Security Council secretary and Putin's close ally Nikolai Patrushev predicted that the United States would abandon its allies in Ukraine just as it abandoned its allies in Afghanistan, saying that "...Kyiv is obsequiously serving the interests of its overseas patrons, striving to get into NATO.
+But was the ousted pro-American regime in Kabul saved by the fact that Afghanistan had the status of a principal U.S. ally outside NATO?
+(No).
+A similar situation awaits supporters of the American choice in Ukraine."
+In late January 2022, during a visit to mark the anniversary of the end of the Siege of Leningrad during the Second World War, Patrushev asserted that the idea that Russia is "threatening Ukraine" was "absolutely ridiculous" and added: "We don't want war.
 We don't need that at all."

 According to Maxim Suchkov, acting director of the Institute for International Studies at Moscow's MGIMO University, "the Russian military deployments alongside the Ukrainian border at this moment are not about invading Ukraine. ... wars are fought to achieve certain political goals, not just for the hell of it."

 A few weeks before the invasion of Ukraine, Putin's former advisor and Kremlin insider Sergei Markov claimed it would not be a "war against Ukraine, but to liberate Ukraine" from the pro-Western government that took power in 2014, adding that "a military operation now would prevent a wider war in future."

 In February 2022, Putin warned that Ukraine's accession to NATO could embolden Ukraine to reclaim control over Russian-annexed Crimea or areas ruled by pro-Russian separatists in Donbas, saying "Imagine that Ukraine is a NATO member and a military operation [to regain Crimea] begins.
 What - are we going to fight with NATO?
 Has anyone thought about this?"

 On 7 February 2022, Putin said at a joint press conference with French President Emmanuel Macron that "A number of [Macron's] ideas, proposals ... are possible as a basis for further steps.
 We will do everything to find compromises that suit everyone."
 Putin promised not to carry out new military initiatives near Ukraine.

 On 12 February 2022, Russian Foreign Minister Sergey Lavrov accused the United States and its allies of waging a "propaganda campaign" about Russian invasion of Ukraine.